THE DREAMER PROJECT

 Conflict softens.

-This is not yet a program, but a design research initiative: a secular inquiry into whether awakening can be approached like any other field of R&D.
+This is not a fixed program, but a design research initiative: a secular inquiry into whether treating mind as cause rather than effect produces different results in lived experience.

-The value lies in testing — reframing awakening from a private pursuit into a public experiment with practical implications for education, innovation, and institutional culture.
+The value lies in testing — moving consciousness out of a private, individualized frame and into a lived experiment in shared reality, with practical implications for education, innovation, and institutional culture.

 Read the full hypothesis →